wp-plugins/wp-media-library-categories/readme.txt

 3. Filter by category when inserting media [(premium version)](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

 == Changelog ==

+= 1.4.6 =
+* fixed bug where in some rare cases the filter by category didn't work

 = 1.4.5 =
 * fixed bug in version 1.4.4 that made default categories in WordPress invisible